 £50-£300 annually

-To provide context on the typical wedding costs in the UK, consider that the average venue rental fee is £2,460.
-Food and catering averages around £1,906 per wedding.
-And the typical cost for an engagement ring is £1,397.
+To provide context on typical wedding costs in the UK, consider that the average venue rental fee is £2,460, and the average cost of food and catering is around £1,906 per wedding.
+And the typical price for an engagement ring is £1,397.

 While some fees may seem small at first, they add up.

 With a handle on these expenses, you can move forward confidently.
-Next up is crafting a detailed business plan to outline your path to profitability.
+Next, craft a detailed business plan to outline your path to profitability.

 Essential components of a UK wedding planning business plan include: